-Millions of people are affected by diabetes, including celebrities like Sir Steve Redgrave, Alexandra Burke and Eammon Holmes to name a few.
+Diabetes affects millions of people.
+These including celebrities like Sir Steve Redgrave, Alexandra Burke and Eammon Holmes to name a few.
 Below are some tips for monitoring diabetic feet which will help you avoid developing any further complications.

 As an individual with diabetes you are the best person to take care of your feet.
-If you suffer with type 1 or 2 diabetes, it is extremely important to check them on a daily basis to make sure the skin, and your feet look healthy.
-Nerve damage might make it harder to feel a problem, so seeing is believing.
+If you have been diagnosed with type 1 or 2 diabetes, it is extremely important to check your feet on a daily basis.
+This is to ensure the skin and your feet look healthy.
+Nerve damage might make it harder to feel a problem, so seeing is believing!